Arizona is a big state—the sixth-largest in the nation—and one way to get a sense of that expanse is to walk the length of it.

 The trail follows a spine of rock down to Cedar Ridge, then curves past O'Neill Butte and reaches the top of the redwall formation at a beautiful overlook called Skeleton Point.
 It zigzags down the cliffs to the Tonto Platform and makes a steep descent across the inner gorge.

-The trail crosses the Colorado River at the Black Bridge, an engineering marvel built in 1928.
+The trail crosses the Colorado River at the Black Bridge.
 Head downstream to Bright Angel Creek and past the campground to Phantom Ranch, a great place to stop for cold lemonade.
 Follow the creek, and as you leave the ranch, the path becomes the North Kaibab Trail.

 Climb through The Box, with exposed rock walls closing around you.
 The trail crisscrosses the creek on footbridges before reaching the short path to Ribbon Falls.
 This is a must-stop detour leading back to a picturesque grotto and a silver cascade that looks as if it were plucked from a tropical island.